Size

 Spring options

-In addition, all options from Remotion's SpringConfig
+All options from Remotion's SpringConfig

-can be provided as options.
+can be provided as options for spring animations.

 Remotion Animated provides a default smooth spring animation out-of-the-box, if not overwritten by these values.